vishwakarma-31/trading_bot/docs/setup_deployment_guide.md

-# GoQuant Trading Bot Setup and Deployment Guide
+# Generic Trading Bot Setup and Deployment Guide

-This guide provides step-by-step instructions for setting up, configuring, and deploying the GoQuant Trading Bot.
+This guide provides step-by-step instructions for setting up, configuring, and deploying the Generic Trading Bot.
 Follow these instructions to get your bot running locally or deploy it to a production server.

 ## Table of Contents